Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston Performance Insights

-- The Cougars are outscoring opponents by 18.3 points per game with a +658 scoring differential overall.
-They put up 74.9 points per game (98th in college basketball) and give up 56.6 per contest (second in college basketball).

-- The 35.9 rebounds per game Houston averages rank 14th in college basketball, and are 8.5 more than the 27.4 its opponents grab per outing.
+- Houston wins the rebound battle by 8.5 boards on average.
+It records 35.9 rebounds per game, which ranks 14th in college basketball, while its opponents pull down 27.4 per outing.

-- Houston hits 1.4 more threes per contest than the opposition, 7.6 (149th in college basketball) compared to its opponents' 6.2.
+- Houston hits 7.6 three-pointers per game (149th in college basketball) while shooting 34.2% from deep (172nd in college basketball).
+It is making 1.4 more threes per contest than its opponents, who drain 6.2 per game while shooting 27.4%.

-- The Cougars rank 20th in college basketball by averaging 100.9 points per 100 possessions on offense, and defensively are first in college basketball, allowing 76.2 points per 100 possessions.

 - Houston wins the turnover battle by 3.8 per game, committing 9.5 (14th in college basketball) while its opponents average 13.3.